Bug Out Bag

 Protecting your eyes is important for obvious reasons.
 Sunglasses are great while traveling during the day since they let you see more clearly and can protect your eyes from dust and debris.

-If you live in a very sandy area that is prone to dust storms I would consider adding goggles to your bug out bag as well.
+If you live in a very sandy area that is prone to dust storms I would consider adding goggles to your bag as well.

 Brands like Oakley glasses are normally ANSI rated and withstand pretty severe impacts and still protect your eyes.